How to Write a Brief for Your Web Designer

 3. Website Goals and Objectives

-This explains what inspires the need for a new website and it also gives your web designer an insight about what you want.
+This explains what inspires the need for a new website and it also gives your web designer an insight into what you want.
 Examples include:

 The goals will not only serve as a guide to the web designer, it’ll shape the design of your website and also help get users to take action.